 - Review, analyze, and advise the Oklahoma Department of Rehabilitation Services regarding performance of its responsibilities.

-- In Partnership with the Department of Rehabilitation Services, develop, agree to, and review state goals and priorities and evaluate the effectiveness of the VR/VS program.
+- In partnership with the Department of Rehabiliation Services, develop, agree to, and review state goals and priorities and evaluate the effectiveness of the VR/VS program.

 - Advise the Department of Rehabilitation Services regarding activities authorized to be carried out and assist in the preparation of the State plan and amendments to the plan, applications, reports, needs assessments, and evaluations.